mkorman9/dragonsectorteaser2019/PlayCAP/README.md

 ...
 ```

-I spend a LOT of time trying to find any patterns and apply knowledge from sources mentioned above.
+I spent a LOT of time trying to find any patterns and apply knowledge from sources mentioned above.
 Unfortunately nothing seemed to work.

 Finally I stumbled upon this patch proposed for Linux kernel some time ago: